ssangyeon/ssangyeon.github.io/_pages/about.md

 ## Research Interests

-I am interested in how to make large language models more reliable in practice, with a focus on robustness and evaluation.
+I am interested in how large language models understand data and how we can make them more reliable in practice.

-- **Robustness and evaluation:** How can we evaluate LLMs beyond surface-level accuracy?
-I study model behavior under distribution shifts and constraints, and design evaluation protocols that capture realistic failure modes, hidden behaviors, and the reliability of outputs in real-world settings.
+- **Robustness and evaluation:** I study failure modes that are often overlooked by standard benchmarks, and develop evaluation protocols that better capture hidden behaviors, realistic risks, and model reliability in practice.
-- **Understanding LLMs:** How do language models reason, and to what extent do their reasoning processes reflect their true internal behavior?
-I am interested in generalization to novel settings, the representation of abstract concepts, and when reasoning traces are faithful or misleading.
+- **Understanding LLMs:** I am interested in how language models absorb, represent, and use knowledge, and in what their reasoning processes reveal about their underlying behavior.
+-
 ## News

 - **Jan 2026:** Two papers were accepted to ICLR 2026.
 See you in Rio 🇧🇷!